abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 ```

 `DB` is a short for **Define Byte** and `DW` is short for **Define Word** and it goes without saying what is the difference between the two of them.
-In the previous code block we are declaring two variables `var1` and `var2` and assigning them the values 1 and 2 respectivly but in binary, and we are defining a third varaiable called `answer` that has no initial value and we are telling the assembler that by using the question mark instade of the value `answer DB ?`.
+In the previous code block, we declared two variables `var1` and `var2`, and assigned them the values 1 and 2 respectively but in binary, we defined a third variable called `answer` that has no initial value and we tells the assembler that by using the question mark instead of the value `answer DB ?`.

 📝 **Note**: we are defining the variables after the `RET` instruction and this is requierd since defining them else were will not wrok.